 What is a Cement-Treated Base?

-Cement-treated base (CTB) is an intimate mixture of aggregate material and/or granular soils combined with measured amounts of portland cement and water that hardens after compaction and curing to form a durable paving material.
-A bituminous or portland cement concrete wearing course is placed on the CTB to complete the pavement structure.
-Cement-treated base is widely used as a pavement base for highways, roads, streets, parking areas, airports, and materials handling and storage areas.
+Cement-Treated Base (CTB) is a type of Soil-Cement describing an intimate mixture of native soils and/or manufactured aggregates with measured amounts of portland cement and water that hardens after compaction and curing to form a strong, durable, frost-resistant paving material.
+CTB is versatile as it can be either mixed in place and compacted after blending, or mixed in a central plant where it is hauled to the placement area and spread on a prepared subgrade or subbase and compacted.
+A bituminous or portland cement concrete wearing course is placed on top of the cured CTB to complete the pavement structure.
+CTB is widely used as a pavement base for highways, roads, streets, parking areas, airports, and materials handling and storage areas.
 View or download a CTB fact sheet.

 In cement-treated base construction the objective is to obtain a thorough mixture of an aggregate/granular material with the correct quantity of portland cement and enough water to permit maximum compaction.
 The completed CTB must be adequately cured to both let the cement hydrate and to harden the cement-aggregate mixture.
 The fundamental control factors for quality CTB are: